rajjaiswal10/ExpenseTracker/README.md

 # Expense Tracker
-This android application track expense and income display them on well designed ui for easy access and readablity.
+This android application track expense and income to display them on well designed ui for easy access and readablity.
 We can also sort out the transaction based on various filters.